ahmedamasha/REIT/README.md

 * **Use Docker**

     - Using docker-compose file **Recommended in development**
-    - cd REIT , then run `mvn clean install`
-    - just run `docker-compose build` or directly then `docker-compose up`
+    - cd REIT , then run `mvn clean install` &  run `docker-compose build` or directly  `docker-compose up`
     - then the project exposed to 5500 port
     - then hit `http://localhost:5500/#/home`
   <hr>